apereo/cas/planning/Installation-Requirements.md

 Maven WAR overlays used to install CAS.
 Maven resolves dependencies by searching online repositories containing artifacts (jar files in most cases) that are downloaded and installed locally.
 While it is possible to override this behavior by alterning Maven configuration settings, it is considered advanced usage and not supported.

+A common solution to overcoming lack of Internet connectivity on a CAS server is to build CAS on a dedicated build host with internet connectivity.
+The `cas.war` file produced by the build is subsequently copied to the CAS server for deployment.